Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Discussion

 \subsection{SNe Progenitor Implications}

 Based on our analysis of the host galaxy stellar population properties of our spectroscopic SN sample in Section \ref{sec:transientcompare}, here, we explore what our findings tell us about their progenitors.
 The general trend of SNe Ia towards more more massive, less star-forming, older, and more metal-rich galaxies than CCSNe is expected.
 The WD progenitor of SNe Ia is assumed to have a much longer delay time than the CCSNe massive star progenitor ($\approx 100$~Myr minimum compared to $\approx10$~Myr for CCSNe progenitors), which forces them to more regularly occur in more evolved galaxies \citep{mennekens2010, anderson2012, mm2012, maoz2014, chen2021, wiseman2021}.
 This is also verified in our multivariate SFR-$M_*$ test, where we clearly see that SNe Ia hosts are drawn from more mass-weighted solutions than CCSNe hosts.
-Thus, our conclusions with SNe Ia compared to our CCSNe host populations are unsurprising.
+We further note that $\log(A/B)$ weights determined here have previously been used to describe the SNe Ia rate as a function of host SFR and $M_*$ and understand their progenitor delay time distribution (e.g, \citealt{sb2005, sullivan2006}).
+Our results are consistent with \citet{sb2005} and \citet{sullivan2006}, where they find $\log(A/B) = -10.76$~yr$^{-1}$ and $\log(A/B) = -9.86$~yr$^{-1}$, respectively.
+This more ``mixed" $\log(A/B)$ solution, where neither SFR nor $M_*$ is over-preferred, suggests that the SNe Ia progenitor population comprises both a prompt channel (i.e., one that is more connected to recent star formation) and a delayed channel (more connected to $M_*$), as has also been found in other works \citep{mannucci2005, mm2012, smith2012, wiseman2021}.
+We also show that we cannot reject the most mass-weighted solutions for SNe Ia ($B \rightarrow \infty$).
+If we find that these solutions still cannot be rejected with larger SNe Ia populations discovered through Rubin and \textit{Roman}, this may hint that SNe Ia have a larger population of longer delay time progenitors than previously known.
+In general, our conclusions with SNe Ia host populations are unsurprising.